abdulsaleh/asyncio-for-ai/src/request-batchers.md

 In this challenge, you will build an async request batcher for the [Gemini Embedding API](https://ai.google.dev/gemini-api/docs/embeddings).

 Many applications require batching API calls for efficiency.
-Say you're building an application such as a search engine that requires generating embeddings for a stream of queries.
+Say you're building an application that requires generating embeddings for a stream of queries (e.g., a search engine).

 You have two options:

-1. **Generate embeddings one at a time** - This is simple but each API call or request to the embedding generation service has some network latency and overhead.
+1. **Generate embeddings one at a time** - This is simple but each request to the embedding generation service incurs some network latency and overhead.
-2. **Batch multiple requests together** - Combine several inputs into a single API call and minimize the network overhead.
+2. **Batch multiple requests together** - Combine several inputs into a single request and minimize the network overhead.

 In this challenge, you will batch requests based on two parameters:

 - **`batch_size`** - Maximum number of requests in a batch
-- **`timeout`** - Maximum time to wait for a batch to fill
+- **`timeout`** - Maximum time to wait to fill a batch

 The batcher continuously reads from an input queue and creates a batch when the batch size is reached or when the timeout expires (resulting in a partial batch).